 - Completing offers – ySense provides substantial lists of offers that pay you a sign-up incentive.
 Like the surveys, many of these are in association with partner companies such as OfferToro and Wannads.

-In addition to these core ways to earn on ySense, you can also earn referral fees if you recommend ySense to other people and they start to earn using the platform.
-More on that below.
+- Referral Scheme – you can also earn referral fees if you recommend ySense to other people and they start to earn using the platform.
+I discuss this separately below.

 ySense Review: Our Experiences